-- G. List all expected integration steps: - 1.
-Successfully interface the payload to platform. - a.
-Mount to platform - b.
-Interface with power system and communication bus - H. List all checks that will determine a successful integration: - a) Perform communication and data checks. - b) Successfully execute command set. - c) Monitor system to ensure proper operation via real time data stream of sensor readings, pressure, and ambient temperature. - I. List any additional LSU personnel support needed for a successful integration other than directly related to the HASP integration (i.e. lifting, moving equipment, hotel information/arrangements, any special delivery needs...):
+- G. List all expected integration steps:

+- 1. Successfully interface the payload to platform.

+- a.
+Mount to platform

+- b.
+Interface with power system and communication bus

+- H. List all checks that will determine a successful integration:

+- a) Perform communication and data checks.

+- b) Successfully execute command set.

+- c) Monitor system to ensure proper operation via real time data stream of sensor readings, pressure, and ambient temperature from both HASP gondola communication and onboard transceiver to base station. - I. List any additional LSU personnel support needed for a successful integration other than directly related to the HASP integration (i.e. lifting, moving equipment, hotel information/arrangements, any special delivery needs...):